18F/fedramp-automation/resources/validations/CONTRIBUTING.md

 `./bin/validate_with_schematron.sh -f test/demo/FedRAMP-SSP-OSCAL-Template.xml -o ~/dev/report -v 10.2.2`

-Alternatively, you can also use `docker-compose` to execute the test harness like so.
+Alternatively, you can also use `docker-compose` to execute the validation script like so.

 ```sh
 cd /path/to/fedramp-automation/resources/validations